prk-2023/rust_tutorials/enums_06/Readme-Enums.md

 # Rust Enums:

-- Rust enums is a type that represents datat that is one of several possible variants.
+- Rust enums is a type that represents data that is one of several possible variants.
 Each variant in the 'enum' can optionally have data associated with it.

 - Enums are way to define a set of named values. mainly useful when you have a fixed set of distinct values